 Drinking alcohol is a personal choice; however, it’s important to know the risks.

 Drinking less benefits you and others.
 No matter how much you typically drink, less alcohol is better for your health.
-For individuals who are pregnant, trying to get pregnant, or are breastfeeding, the safest choice is to drink no alcohol at all.

 - Beer: 341 ml (12 oz) at 5% alcohol